-For example, today's grandparents who had children before 1967 took them to school, to the playground, and to their grandparents' homes without the benefit of seat belts or car seats.
+For example, child health and safety issues are of much greater concern now than before.
+Today's grandparents who had children before 1967 took them to school, to the playground, and to their grandparents' homes without the benefit of seat belts or car seats.
 Given what we now know about the dangers of automobile travel, it is unthinkable that anyone, much less infants and toddlers, would travel this way.

 In addition, for many parents, second-hand smoke was an unknown danger to their children.
 Now, aware of the health risks it poses, today's parents are becoming more conscious and making different decisions than their parents once did.

 As things change in our world, it's become important for grandparents to check with their grown children and be in sync with their parenting styles.
 Communication and respect are key aspects of the grandparent to parent relationship.
 However, remember that some things will never change - grandparents' love, genuine concern, and dreams for their grandchildren.

 Here are some tips for establishing the role of grandparents in a child's life that make both the parents and children happy and safe.

 If you're a parent:

 - Check in with your parents and partner's parents.
 After you and your significant other, there is no one who loves your child more.
 Grandparents can be a wealth of knowledge and teach you important life lessons.
 Remember that they've raised their own children and have years of learning to build upon.